Media2A/CodeLogic2-Libs/CL.PostgreSQL/IMPLEMENTATION_SUMMARY.md

 - Array operations are limited to basic types
 - Some advanced PostgreSQL features (like ranges) require custom handling
 - No ORM relationship navigation (needs explicit joins)
+- Complex expression trees may require intermediate LINQ to Objects evaluation

 ## License & Attribution

 Part of the CodeLogic framework.
-Maintains consistent architecture with CL.MySQL2 library.
+Maintains consistent architecture with CL.MySQL2 library but with enhanced type-safety through LINQ support.

 ---

 **Created**: October 2025
-**Version**: 2.0.0
+**Version**: 2.0.0 with LINQ Support
 **Status**: Production Ready ✓
+**Last Updated**: LINQ conversion and ExpressionVisitor addition